EduPonz/easynmea/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the *GNSS Interface* [Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the *OpenNMEA* [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code at all times.
 Please report unacceptable behavior to e.ponzs@gmail.com.

 ## What is a contribution

 Basically, a contribution is everything you do for this project, from opening an issue, to submitting a pull request, promoting adoption on any platform, etc.
-Before opening an issue or submitting a pull request, please browse the repository [issues](https://github.com/EduPonz/gnss_interface/issues) and [pull requests](https://github.com/EduPonz/gnss_interface/pulls), and maybe take a look at the [project boards](https://github.com/EduPonz/gnss_interface/projects); what you have encountered or want to implement may already already be answered or in process of development.
+Before opening an issue or submitting a pull request, please browse the repository [issues](https://github.com/EduPonz/opennmea/issues) and [pull requests](https://github.com/EduPonz/opennmea/pulls), and maybe take a look at the [project boards](https://github.com/EduPonz/opennmea/projects); what you have encountered or want to implement may already already be answered or in process of development.

 ## Opening an issue

-The easiest way for you to start contributing to the *GNSS Interface* project is to open an issue on this GitHub repository.
+The easiest way for you to start contributing to the *OpenNMEA* project is to open an issue on this GitHub repository.
-*GNSS Interface* is open for contributions of any kind; bug reports, feature requests, questions, etc.
+*OpenNMEA* is open for contributions of any kind; bug reports, feature requests, questions, etc.
 When opening an issue, please take the following into account:

 1. Try to use positive and welcoming language.